Lego Dimensions: Plot

-When Robin (Scott Menville), Frodo (Elijah Wood), and MetalBeard (Nick Offerman) are pulled into the vortexes, each unknowingly in possession of one of the elements, Batman (Troy Baker), Gandalf the Grey (Tom Kane), and Wyldstyle (Elizabeth Banks) all jump in after them.
-The three get pulled into the same vortex and appear on Vorton, where the vortex generator they came out of explodes, prompting them to rebuild it.
-Aided by X-PO, the three use the generator to travel through the dimensions and search for the Foundation Elements and the five missing Keystones that power the generator (Shift, Chroma, Elemental Phase, Scale, and Locate) hoping to find their missing friends and thwart Vortech's plot.
-Along their journey, they meet and assist the various heroes of the dimensions they visit, such as Dorothy Gale (Laura Bailey), Homer Simpson (Dan Castellaneta), Dr. Emmett Brown (Christopher Lloyd), Wheatley (Stephen Merchant), and Scooby-Doo (Frank Welker) while fighting numerous villains, including the Wicked Witch of the West (Courtenay Taylor), Lord Business (Nolan North), Joker (Christopher Corey Smith), Master Chen (William Salyers), Saruman the White (Roger L. Jackson), Daleks (Nicholas Briggs), Lex Luthor (Travis Willingham), Riddler (Roger Craig Smith), Two-Face (Baker), Sauron (Steve Blum), General Zod (North), as well as Vortech himself twice.
-However, Vortech eventually realizes that X-PO is helping them.
-The heroes travel to Foundation Prime to find their friends and fight Vortech, but it turns out to be a diversion, allowing his lackeys to infiltrate Vorton and retrieve the trio's Foundation Elements in their absence.
-With all of the elements collected, Vortech unlocks the Foundation of All Dimensions (which is a green Lego plate) and is imbued with near-unlimited power.
-He merges Robin, Frodo, MetalBeard, and a piece of himself into a giant mutant known as the Tri, (Menville, Wood, and Offerman) and sends it to wreak havoc on the trio's home dimensions.
-Fearing that a failure could lead to a transformation into a similar mutant, Vortech's lackeys bail out on him.
+When Robin, Frodo Baggins and MetalBeard are abducted, each unknowingly in possession of three of the elements, Batman, Gandalf the Grey and Wyldstyle are quick to be in pursuit.
+The trio get pulled into Vorton, where the rift generator they came out of explodes, prompting them to rebuild it.
+Aided by X-PO, the heroes use the generator to travel through the dimensions and search for the Foundation Elements and the five missing Keystones that power the generator (Shift, Chroma, Elemental Phase, Scale and Locate) hoping to find their missing friends and foil Vortech's plot.
+Along their journey, aided by "Keystone Devices" that allow them to use the Keystones' power, they meet and assist the various heroes of the dimensions they visit, such as Dorothy Gale, Homer Simpson, Emmett Brown, Wheatley and Mystery Inc..
+However, they are also pitted against numerous villains, including the Wicked Witch of the West, Lord Business, The Joker, Master Chen, Saruman the White, Lex Luthor, the Daleks and Cybermen, Two-Face, Sauron, the Overlord, Brainiac, The Riddler, General Zod, as well as a pair of confrontations with Vortech himself, who eventually realizes that X-PO is helping them.
+The heroes travel to Foundation Prime to find their friends and fight Vortech, but it turns out to be a diversion that allows his henchmen to infiltrate Vorton in their absence and retrieve the rest of the Foundation Elements they had collected.
+With all of the elements gathered, the Foundation of All Dimensions, a green Lego baseplate, is released and is imbued with near-unlimited power.
+He then merges the heroes' friends and a piece of himself into a giant mutant known as the Tri and sends it to wreak havoc on the trio's origin dimensions.
+Fearing that another failure could lead to a transformation into a similar mutant, Vortech's henchmen leave.